 Loans guaranteed by the SBA are assessed a guarantee fee.
 This fee is based on the loan’s maturity and the dollar amount guaranteed, not the total loan amount.
 The lender initially pays the guaranty fee and they have the option to pass that expense on to the borrower at closing.
 The funds to reimburse the lender can be included in the overall loan proceeds.

-On any loan with a maturity of one year or shorter, the fee is 0.25 percent of the guaranteed portion of the loan.
-On loans with maturities of more than one year, the normal fee is 2 percent of the SBA-guaranteed portion on loans up to $150,000, 3 percent on loans of $150,000 to $700,000, and 3.5 percent on loans of more than $700,000.
+On loans under $150,000 made after October 1, 2013, the fees will be set at zero percent.
+On any loan greater than $150,000 with a maturity of one year or shorter, the fee is 0.25 percent of the guaranteed portion of the loan.
+On loans with maturities of more than one year, the normal fee is 3 percent of the SBA-guaranteed portion on loans of $150,000 to $700,000, and 3.5 percent on loans of more than $700,000.
 There is also an additional fee of 0.25 percent on any guaranteed portion of more than $1 million.

 The actual interest rate for a 7(a) loan guaranteed by the SBA is negotiated between the applicant and lender and subject to the SBA maximums.
 Both fixed and variable interest rate structures are available.
 The maximum rate is composed of two parts, a base rate and an allowable spread.
 There are three acceptable base rates (A prime rate published in a daily national newspaper*, London Interbank One Month Prime plus 3 percent and an SBA Peg Rate).